NicoGrassetto/azure-notebooks/README.md

 # azure-notebooks
-A collection of notebook-based pro-code demos of various Azure services.
+A collection of notebook-based pro-code demos for various Azure services.